Blackboxgeo/blackbox.github.io/fp/index.md

 The goal of **SOLO** is to make sure Europe’s soils stay healthy so they can continue to support life, agriculture, and the environment.

-In short, **SOLO** is all about understanding and improving soil health to ensure a better future for everyone in Europe.
+**SOLO's** main goal is all about understanding and improving soil health to ensure a better future for everyone in Europe.
 <br>
 <br>
 <br>